apache/ignite-3/modules/table/tech-notes/rebalance.md

 - New needed raft nodes started
 - Change peers state initiated for every raft group

-## When RaftGroupService#changePeersAsync done inside the raft group - update stable key and stop all redundant nodes
+## When RaftGroupService#changePeersAsync done inside the raft group – update assignments, stable key and stop all redundant nodes
 **Trigger**: When leader applied new Configuration with list of resulting peers `<applied peer>`, it calls `RebalanceRaftGroupEventsListener.onNewPeersConfigurationApplied(<applied peers>)`

 **Pseudocode**: